Frequently Asked Questions (FAQ)

 The undergraduate degree programs in the School of Management are designed to prepare students for management positions in both the private and not-for-profit sectors.
 The curriculum encompasses a broad liberal arts exposure in the first two years with a general education in the various management disciplines during the third and fourth years.

 The School of Management offers two bachelor's degrees.
 One is a B.S. in accounting that prepares the student to take the Uniform CPA Exam upon graduation.
-The other is a B.S. in management that allows specializations in entrepreneurship, finance, financial engineering, consulting and leadership, global management, marketing, and management information systems.
+The other is a B.S. in management that allows specializations in entrepreneurship, finance, quantitative financ, consulting and leadership, global management, marketing, and management information systems.
 Students may also minor outside of the School of Management.

 SOM also offers a Fast-Track MBA program that allows admitted students to complete a B.S. and MBA in five years.
 Accounting majors may complete the B.S. and either an M.S. in accounting or the Fast-Track MBA in five years.
 Neither option requires changes to the B.S. program selected.
 Accounting majors are now required to have completed 150 credits in order to take the CPA exam.
 Either of these options will satisfy that requirement.
 Each program requires completion of the GMAT exam during the senior year and acceptance into the Graduate School.
 Details on GPA and GMAT requirements are available from the Graduate Advisor.

 There is only one required business course for SOM freshmen.
-All new freshmen take CQS 111 during their first semester.
-This course introduces students to the curriculum and the School, plus greatly expands upon computer skills which will be needed in future SOM courses.
+All new freshmen take CQS 111 and MGMT 111 during their first semester.
+CQS 111 introduces students to the curriculum and the School, plus greatly expands upon computer skills which will be needed in future SOM courses.
+MGMT 111 serves as a general introduction to decision making in management and the programs and areas of study in the School of Management.
 All freshmen should be primarily focusing on GenEd and general liberal arts electives.
-They may include some of the following courses, although only CQS 111 is required to be taken during the first term:
+They may include some of the following courses, although only CQS 111 and MGMT 111 are required to be taken during the first term:

 - CQS 111- Intro to Business & Computing - required fall semester course